johnathanvman/F6/index.md

 							"CDOM grabs SUB"+
 							choose(["",""," as she swoops down"," when she flies by"," when she's right above her"," as she glides too low"])+ choose([
-								choose([", and pull her into a chokehold",", and wraps her arms around the bat",".
+								choose([", and pull her into a chokehold",", and wraps her arms around the SUBRACE",".
 CDOMSHORT wraps an arm around her neck",".
-CDOMSHORT squishes the bats wings tightly together"])+ choose([", taking the wind out of SUB's lungs. ",", making SUBSHORT's back loudly pop. ",", SUBSHORT's eyes bulge from the pressure. ",".
+CDOMSHORT squishes the SUBRACEs wings tightly together"])+ choose([", taking the wind out of SUB's lungs. ",", making SUBSHORT's back loudly pop. ",", SUBSHORT's eyes bulge from the pressure. ",".
 SUBSHORT struggles to breath when shes squeezed harder. "," SUB's face slowly turns blue. ",".
-CDOM's tongue explores the bat's flavor as she continues to squeeze tighter and tighter. ",".
+CDOM's tongue explores the SUBRACE's flavor as she continues to squeeze tighter and tighter. ",".
 CDOM nibbles on SUB's neck while continuing to squeeze."])+ choose(["CSUBSHORT kicks wildly, and barely slips away from her captor, flapping frantically to get airborne.","CSUBSHORT bites down on her captors hand, and leaps into the air when DOMSHORT's grip loosens."," CSUBSHORT eventually frees herself and gets back into the air."])
 								,
 								choose([".
-CSUBSHORT tries to bite her captor but, DOMSHORT bites first into the bats shoulder.
+CSUBSHORT tries to bite her captor but, DOMSHORT bites first into the SUBRACE's shoulder.
 She shoves SUBSHORT away and watches her struggle to get airborne.",".
 CSUBSHORT tries to bite her captor but, DOMSHORT spins her around and bites down hard on her shoulder!
-CSUBSHORT winces in pain before freeing herself and leaping back into the air.",", and starts to pummel her before the bat gets airborne again.",", and slams the bat into the ground!
+CSUBSHORT winces in pain before freeing herself and leaping back into the air.",", and starts to pummel her before the SUBRACE gets airborne again.",", and slams the SUBRACE into the ground!
 CSUBSHORT quickly gets up and leaps back into the air."])
 							])
 						)
 					}